Halliburton Company (HAL) Shares Down Despite Recent Market Volatility

 Raymond James gave a rating of “Strong Buy” to HAL, setting the target price at $53 in the report published on December 09th of the previous year.

-Volatility was left at 4.50%, however, over the last 30 days, the volatility rate increased by 3.26%, as shares sank -8.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -18.29% lower at present.
+Volatility was left at 4.29%, however, over the last 30 days, the volatility rate increased by 3.19%, as shares surge +0.46% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -16.77% lower at present.

 Insider Trading